-he wirebound skills passport comes with a protective plastic cover and heavy duty zipper bag for added protection while out and about.
+It comes with a solid plastic cover and a heavy duty zipper bag for added protection while out in the field.

 This is the start of your career!

-The Archaeological Skills Passport will act as a record of practical training during your early career development as an undergraduate or volunteer.
+The Archaeology Skills Passport will act as a record of practical training during your early career development; as an undergraduate or as a volunteer.

 There are many other skills that can be gained and these may be recorded in the Tertiary Skills section and/or the Continual Professional Development (CPD) log.This and the Personal Development Plan (PDP) will aid membership of a suitable professional organisation like the CIfA (Institute for Archaeologists).

 During training or whilst undertaking a practical course it is your responsibility to ask the appropriate person to sign off and date the relevant skills in your passport.

 That could be a supervisor, trainer, site director or course tutor.

 In addition, our friends at Past Horizons sell a complementary Data Skill Card set.

 The Archaeology Skills Passport is now endorsed by